 Unless you plan to go completely off-grid, you’ll probably take your phone along on your all-inclusive vacation – especially if you’re visiting Mexico as a digital nomad.

 Here are a few more electronic gadgets and accessories you might want to add to your suitcase.

 Most new phones are advertised as waterproof these days, but that only really offers protection for a short time.
 If you want to take fantastic underwater photos during your Mexico vacation, you’ll need something more robust.

 Something like this waterproof phone case will protect your phone up to 50 ft underwater, but be sure to choose a case that will fit your specific phone.

-If you just want to protect your phone against accidental splashes or sand damage, one of these waterproof phone pouches would be the best thing to pack.
+If you just want to protect your phone against accidental splashes or sand damage, the best thing to pack would be one of these waterproof phone pouches.

 Your phone camera will probably be good enough for most vacation photos, but if you want something more special, you need to take the right kit along with you.
 A mirrorless camera like the Sony a6000 a great option.

 And the GoPro is hard to beat for taking great underwater photos or filming water sports or adventurous outdoor activities like zip lining.
 There are lots of accessories available for different shots, like a waterproof case for underwater filming.

 Nobody wants their phone to run out of phone battery, especially if it means missing out on a fantastic vacation photo.
 So you should definitely pack a portable charger to make sure that you always have plenty of charge.

 Anker is a reliable brand, and this external battery pack carries enough power to charge most smartphones several times.